 Emotional Intelligence is a handbook on all things that you may have questions about regarding your emotional quotient or EQ.
-It explores the various aspects of EQ from why we have emotions as to why we need them.
+It explores the various aspects of EQ from why we have emotions to why we need them.
 It explains why emotional intelligence might get you further in life than IQ without necessarily diminishing the very important role played by book smarts in your life.
 It goes further to bust the popular myths about emotional intelligence that exist allowing you to distinguish the truths from the misconceptions.

 Inside you will discover: